CEED/libCEED/examples/fluids/index.md

 constant, and temperature is allowed to float.
 Using `weakT: true`, density is allowed to float and temperature is set constant.
 At the outlet, a user-set pressure is used for pressure in the inviscid flux terms (all other inviscid flux terms use interior solution values).
-The viscous traction is also set to the analytic Blasius profile value at both the inflow and the outflow.
 The wall is a no-slip, no-penetration, no-heat flux condition.
 The top of the domain is treated as an outflow and is tilted at a downward angle to ensure that flow is always exiting it.

 ### Turbulent Boundary Layer